National Recruitment Agency: Medium of CET

-The Common Eligibility Test (CET) will be conducted in 12 languages that are in the Eighth Schedule of the Constitution of India.
+The Common Eligibility Test (CET) of National Recruitment Agency (NRA) will be conducted in 12 languages (Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Punjabi, Tamil, Telugu and Urdu) that are in the Eighth Schedule of the Constitution of India and in English.

 Number of Attempts

 The aspirant will be allowed unlimited attempts within a prescribed age limit to better his CET score, with the best being considered.

 Venue of Exam

 Applicants need not travel outside their respective district to access a test centre, with 1,000 centres proposed countrywide with at least one per district.
 Also, money spent on fees for multiple recruitment tests will be saved.
 The CET score, which will be generated immediately, shall be made available to the candidate as well as the individual recruitment agency and can be expected to improve transparency.